 The early intervention centre, jupiter, is located within the Tomaree Library complex; which is walking distance from two major high schools, a shopping centre and reliable bus transport.
 The location addresses ‘stigma’ and privacy issues, as it is easier for young people to go to the library precinct than to see a school counsellor or attend a GP’s rooms.

-Our centre will provide a place young people between the ages of 12 to 18 years can go to for help that is free, youth-friendly, accessible and flexible.
+Jupiter provides a place young people between the ages of 12 to 18 years can go to for help that is free, youth-friendly, accessible and flexible.
 It will encourage respect, tolerance and understanding of the mental health and diversity issues among young people.

-The centre will provide opportunities for young people to engage in an empowering environment and assistance to develop social skills to build relationships and enhance community resilience.
+Jupiter also provides opportunities for young people to engage in an empowering environment and assistance to develop social skills to build relationships and enhance community resilience.